 On Reddit, Twitter and Stocktwits, users will sometimes post the diamond emoji and the hands emoji together instead of actually typing out the phrase.

-Remember: Although high risk can bring a high reward, it can also leave you with nothing.
-In this crazy market of “stocks only go up”, a lot of people seem to have forgotten that the word “risk” means exposure to danger.
+Although high risk can bring a high reward, it can also leave you with nothing.
+In this crazy market where stocks only go up, a lot of people seem to have forgotten that the word “risk” means exposure to danger.

 If you want to YOLO $1,000, then fair enough.
 Go all out.
 Just make sure that you’ll be OK if things go pear-shaped and you lose all of it.